-- Return to Prison a return to Level V status with a sentence length greater than 12 months during the at-risk period. - Recommitment the first secure custody readmission (excluding administrative recommitments) during the at-risk period. - Rearrest the first incident of arrest during the at-risk period for any qualifying offense.
+- Return to prison a return to Level V status with a sentence length greater than 12 months during the at-risk period. - Recommitment the first secure custody readmission (excluding administrative recommitments) during the at-risk period.
+Recommitments may also result from a failure to post bail, a court order for failure to pay fines, fees, restitution, or child support, or other courtrelated reasons, including contempt of court. - Rearrest the first incident of arrest during the at-risk period for any qualifying offense.
+For the purposes of this study, a rearrest may result from police action or represent the filing of a violation of probation or parole (VOP) report with the court.
+A rearrest may not result in a detention/recommitment.

-This report covers 2017 through 2019 release cohorts, with a focus on offenders released in the year 2019.
+This report covers 2018 through 2020 release cohorts, with a focus on offenders released in the year 2020.
 Recidivism measures and research methods remain largely consistent with those used in prior studies; due to advances in the Statistical Analysis Center's (the Center) ability to obtain and analyze data, measures have been taken to improve the clarity of data obtained for these cohorts.

-Delaware has a unified correctional system, with all correctional facilities and services falling under the jurisdiction of the State.
+Delaware has a unified correctional system, with all correctional facilities and services falling under state jurisdiction.
 This unified system integrates prison and jail systems.
 Within the unified system, Delaware maintains a five-level system of supervision for offenders: Level V (24-Hour Incarceration); Level IV (Quasi-Incarceration); Level III (Intensive Probation Supervision); Level II (Standard Probation); Level I (Administrative Probation).